python3statement/python3statement.github.io/_practicalities/intro.md

  - As maintainer use `setup(..., python_requires='>=3.4')` new option.
  - do use `pip install [-e] .` and do **not** invoke `setup.py` directly.
  - **Fail** early at **install time** if on Python 2.
+ - We are giving a talk at PyCon 2017 (likely recorded), add link here.

 ## The problem